 Alright, so now that’s out of the way let’s get to the good stuff: How I got 2 Business Class seats on Swiss Air for $44 (normal price = $16,000).

 My first step was taking advantage of Chase’s Sapphire Reserve card signup bonus in December.
-I signed up for the credit card, spent the required $4,000 in 3 months and received 100,000 Chase Ultimate Reward Points.
+I signed up for the credit card, spent the required $4,000 in 3 months and received 100,000 Chase Ultimate Reward Points (This deal has now changed).
 For the average person this is not easy to do, I had to finagle a couple finances like paying ahead on my car insurance and union dues to meet the qualifying spend.
 Ultimately it’s about financial strategy, more on that another time.

 Chase’s Sapphire Reserve card has incredible dollar for point value.
 Travel and dining expenses get 3 points per $1 spent which is awesome, earning points is amazingly easy.
 But I’m not going to try and sell you the Reserve card, the sign up bonus has gone down since December to 50K points and there are better offers out there.